dmitrypol/dmitrypol.github.io/_posts/2017-05-02-redis-ip-throttling.md

 ### Customer specific configuration for APIs

 IP throttling can be used for websites but it is also very common for APIs.
 We may have multiple customers using our API and we want to control access for each one.
 The configuration examples above apply to entire application so we need something more flexible.
+Full confession - I have not implemented this solution in production so be careful and please share feedback in comments below.

 Let's assume that when request hits our servers there is a `customer_id` param.
 Let's also assume that we have Free, Pro and Enterprise tiers with the following limits: